myscriptbox-org/msb-make/README.md

 ### --license
 shows the program's license.

-### bashrc -remove-invalid-paths
-This command checks if all the existing paths registered are still valid, and removes the invalid ones.
-Example:
-**msb-make** bashrc -remove-invalid-paths

 ### bashrc -remove-path [arg]
 This command removes a folder from the execution path.
 Example:
 **msb-make** bashrc -remove-path myprogram
 The 'myprogram' argument should be a folder containing a script.

-### bashrc -show-paths
+### bashrc -remove-invalid-paths
-This command shows the paths registered in the ~/.bashrc execution path.
-Synopsis:**
+This command checks if all the existing paths registered are still valid, and removes the invalid ones.
+Example:
-**msb-make** bashrc -show-paths
+**msb-make** bashrc -remove-invalid-paths

 ### bashrc -add-path [arg]
 This command adds a folder to the ~/.bashrc, so that you can execute the program in the folder without specifying its path.
 Example: